HAILSTORM10/CLGameManager/README.md

 ## Add, Delete, List and Start your games, all from a CLI

 ### Installation
-Download the provided "CLGM.py" file from the repository (Will create an extra file once ran)
+Download the provided "CLGM.py" file from the repository/ (Will create an extra file once ran)/
-Requires Python
+Requires Python/
-Can be added to System PATH variable for global access
+Can be added to System PATH variable for global access/

 ### Use
 Adding Games